 Yorkshire Recipes

-Each instalment of Mysteries of Cobble Hill Farm will feature a special English recipe connected to the story.
+Each instalment of Mysteries of Cobble Hill Farm features a special English recipe connected to the story.

-It’s early August and bilberry season in Book 3–Into Thin Air–and Harriet enjoys Mucky Mouth Pie courtesy of Doreen Danby, her wonderful neighbour who also happens to be a baker extraordinaire.
+it’s early August and bilberry season.
+Harriet enjoys Mucky Mouth Pie courtesy of Doreen Danby, her wonderful neighbour who also happens to be a baker extraordinaire.

 Mucky Mouth Pie*